-Enacted in 2003, The Fair and Accurate Credit Transactions Act, or FACTA, requires that all businesses, regardless of size or industry, protect and dispose of sensitive and personal data they collect about their customers.
+Enacted in 2003 by the Federal Trade Commission (FTC), FACTA states that the Fair and Accurate Credit Transactions Act, or FACTA, requires that all businesses, regardless of size or industry, protect and dispose of sensitive and personal data they collect about their customer.

 - Does your company have written policies and procedures in place that detail how documents are maintained and shredded?